mattvicentin/soka-ai-pathways-gamified/README.md

 - Harvard Graduate School of Education
 - Inside Higher Ed & HEPI Reports
 - NASEM Ethics of AI in Education (2023)
-- Soka University Mission & Campus Faculty Supports
+- Various institutional mission statements and faculty supports

 ## Deploy to GitHub Pages

 This site is already deployed!
 To update:
-1. Make changes to `nodes.json`, `app.js`, or `index.html`
+1. Make changes to `data/nodes-base.json`, game files, or `index.html`
-2. Commit & push to `main`
+2. Commit & push to `main` (or `universal-script` branch for universal version)
 3. GitHub Pages automatically rebuilds (1-2 minutes)
 4. Changes appear at the live URL

+**Note:** The `universal-script` branch contains the generalized version with all Soka-specific references removed.
+This branch is recommended for institutions wanting to customize the experience.

 ## How to Use This Explorer

 ### For Faculty
+1. **Customize (optional)** — Enter your institution details when prompted
+2. **Select a character** — Choose from available character options
-1. **Navigate the scenarios** — Start at D1 and choose a pedagogical stance
+3. **Navigate the scenarios** — Start at D1 and choose a pedagogical stance
-2. **Read the narratives** — Experience realistic classroom dilemmas
+4. **Read the narratives** — Experience realistic classroom dilemmas with typewriter effect
-3. **Explore resources** — Click through curated academic articles and reports
+5. **Explore resources** — Click the Resources button to access curated academic articles
-4. **Switch paths** — Try different approaches to see trade-offs
+6. **Switch paths** — Try different approaches to see trade-offs
-5. **Reflect** — End at R1 to connect outcomes to Soka's mission
+7. **Reflect** — End at R1 to submit meta-reflection connecting outcomes to your institution's mission

 ### For Facilitators
 - Share the link before or during workshops